google/DirectXShaderCompiler/docs/DxcOnUnix.rst

 Up and Running
 --------------
 We have currently reached the point where we can successfully build and run DXC on Linux and macOS.
-We are also able to run SPIR-V CodeGen tests on these platforms.
+Code generation works for both DXIL and SPIR-V, and we are also able to fully run the SPIR-V CodeGen test suite on these platforms.

 Known Limitations
 -----------------